jcu-eresearch/matrix-helpers/designs.md

   which fill the "areas" provided in a `Design`.
 * `Assets`, such as `Pages`, which feature content or `Asset Listings` which list items based upon conditions
+* `Paint Layouts`, which control the rendering of `Asset` contents (including `Content Containers` themselves)
 * `Content Containers`, which are sections of content within an `Asset`.
 They can be reused in multiple `Assets` if need be.
-* `Paint Layouts`, which control the rendering of `Asset` contents (including `Content Containers` themselves)
+The appearance and configuration of a `Content Container` can be configured using a `Content Container Template`, which is a mixture of a `Paint Layout`, `Metadata Schema` and `Simple Edit Layout` applied to this one area of content.

 From an indirect perspective, you also have these aspects playing a part as
 well: